 - If you plant lettuce in seed trays or containers: Spread the seeds over the soil in the seed tray.
 Then, pour the seeds with a shallow cover of added soil, pressing underneath gently with your fingers

 - You can sow the seeds spacing them about 8 and 16 inches apart in rows that are 12 inches apart, or, you can broadcast them.
 The spacing depends on the variety.
-For instance, preferred spacing for leaf lettuce is 8 inches apart while loose-headed and firm-headed varieties do well when planted 8 inches and 16 inches apart respectively
+For instance, the preferred spacing for leaf lettuce is 8 inches apart while loose-headed and firm-headed varieties do well when planted 8 inches and 16 inches apart respectively

 - Cover the seeds with about half an inch of soil and water adequately.
 To ensure proper germination, the soil temperature should be between 65 and 70 degrees Fahrenheit